ahguerra93/omdb_movie_app/README.md

 - **Search Movies**: Search for movies by name and view a list of results.
 - **Movie Details**: View detailed information such as the plot, director, actors, runtime, and genre.
+- **Favorites**: Pick favorites, the selections will be stored locally
 - **Responsive Design**: Optimized for various screen sizes.
 - **Error Handling**: Displays appropriate messages for API errors or no network connection.